-Despite a painful third quarter, money funds have still had a massive 2020 so far.
+Despite a painful third quarter, the biggest money fund families have still had a massive 2020 so far.

 | Laurence D. "Larry" Fink BlackRock Chairman, CEO | |